How Long Does it Take to Learn Animation?

 Animation is an attainable skill that can launch a new career.
 There are many different kinds of animation skills that a student can learn, and some of these will be harder to learn than others.
 For example, students wanting to learn how to animate complex 3D objects in a program like Adobe After Effects will need more training than someone looking to learn how to build animated gifs using Adobe Photoshop.

-The cost of producing animation work will depend on the kinds of work and the applications utilized.
-Aspiring Motion Graphics Designers will need to license design programs such as After Effects or Premiere Pro, and most technical animators may need to acquire other CAD tools.
+The cost of producing animation work will depend on the kinds of work and applications utilized.
+Aspiring Motion Graphics Designers will need to license design programs such as After Effects or Premiere Pro, and most technical animators may need to acquire additional CAD tools.
 The cost of each of these applications will vary from user to user, but the cost of software should be a consideration for new animation students.

 Watch a Free Animation Online Course